On the Convergence of Random Fourier--Jacobi Series in weighted $\mathrm{L}_{[-1,1]}^{\mathrm{p},(\zeta,\eta)}$ Space: Introduction

-exist inside the segment $[a,b] \subset [-1,1],$ which are random variables.
-These $C_m(\varpi)$ we call as the Fourier--Jacobi coefficients of the symmetric stable process $Y_{\zeta,\eta}(v,\varpi)$ which can be seen easily to be not independent.
-The convergence of the random series (\ref{0.3}) with $c_m$ and $C_m(\varpi)$ defined as in (\ref{1.2}) and (\ref{2.2}) respectively is established under some restrictions on the parameters $\zeta,\eta,$ strictly inside of the orthogonality segment, i.e., on a suitable segment $[a,b] \subset [-1,1]$ in which the Jacobi weight $\varrho^{(\zeta,\eta)}(v)$ is bounded by $1.$
+exist in $[-1,1],$ which are random variables.
+We call these $C_m(\varpi)$ as the Fourier--Jacobi coefficients of the symmetric stable process $Y_{\zeta,\eta}(v,\varpi),$ which can be seen easily to be not independent.
+The convergence of random series (\ref{0.3}) is established under some restrictions on the parameters $\zeta,\eta.$

 This paper is structured as follows.
-In the second section, some auxiliary results which will be used to prove the convergence of random series (\ref{0.3}) is established.
-In section 3, we prove the existence of the integral (\ref{0.2}) and the convergence of random Fourier--Jacobi series (\ref{0.3}) to this integral.
+Some auxiliary results that will be used to prove the convergence of the random series (\ref{0.3}) is established in Section 2.
+In Section 3, we prove the existence of integral (\ref{0.2}) and show that the random Fourier--Jacobi series (\ref{0.3}) converges to the integral (\ref{0.2}).